kbase/blobstore/README.md

 the entire multipart form.

-The form **may** contain a part called `format` where the part contents are the format of the file, equivalent to the `format` query paramter for the standard upload method and with the same restrictions.
+The form **may** contain a part called `format` where the part contents are the format of the file, equivalent to the `format` query parameter for the standard upload method and with the same restrictions.
+The `format` part **MUST** come before the `upload` part.

 Any file name provided in the `Content-Disposition` header can be at most 256 characters with no control characters.